 - Remember that you are not alone when it comes to worrying (we all do it).

-So, there you have it.
-By following the steps above you’ll be able to have a more worry-free life so that you can reclaim your precious time and get stuff done!
+By following the steps above, you’ll be able to have a more worry-free life so that you can reclaim your precious time and stay productive.